Coen Lab - Research

 How microtubules change alignment and construct different arrays during growth and cell division is unknown but is likely to reside within fundamental properties of the microtubules themselves, such as the dynamic behaviour of their filamentous ends, regulation of their sites and angles of nucleation (birth) and outcomes of encounters between themselves and the geometry of the cell.
 It is interesting to think that these simple subcellular behaviours or rules concerning microtubule dynamics may not only shape the cell but also be amplified during morphogenesis from cell-to-cell to shape the entire plant.

-Claire Bushell - email in collaboration with Karen Lee
+Man Yu - email in collaboration with Beatriz Gonçalves, Karen Lee and Chris Whitewoods

 Samantha Fox - email